NK2PSYCHO/JavaCourse/LoopingStatements/README.md

 ## Conclusion

-This program provides a comprehensive overview of how different looping constructs in Java (`for`, `while`, and `do-while` loops) can be used to generate and print the Fibonacci series.
+This program provides a comprehensive overview of how different looping constructs in Java (`for`, `while`, `do-while` loops, and enhanced `for` loop) can be used to generate and print the Fibonacci series and iterate through an array.
 It serves as a foundational reference for understanding how loops work in Java.